XiyuanWu/Google_Advanced_Data_Analytics/README.md

 ### Other Info

-This capstone projects will use [Salifort Motors](./HR_capstone_dataset.csv) dataset.
+This capstone project will use [Salifort Motors](./HR_capstone_dataset.csv) dataset.

-Answer keys from Google was uploads, too.
-But I'm use different approach for this projects.
+Answer keys from Google were uploaded.
+But I'm using different structure for this project.